Easy Shrimp Boil

 Garnishes - optional

-- Add corn and cook for 7 to 8 more minutes.
+- Add the shrimp and simmer for 2 minutes.

 - Turn off the heat and let the shrimp sit in the pot for 5 minutes to allow the flavors to infuse.